craiu/mobiletrackers/README.md

 # mobiletrackers
-A repository of telemetry domains and URLs used by mobile location tracking libraries.
+A repository of telemetry domains and URLs used by mobile location tracking and analytics libraries.

 Contact: mobiletrackers [at] protonmail.ch